thesaxonedone/launchdarkly-technical-exercise/README.md

 ```console
 npm install
 ```
-3. Run the application
+3. Run the application and note the output
 ```console
 node index.js
 ```
-4. Modify the user->key attribute to 'user2' to see the feature be excluded due to my basic implementation of targeting
+4. Modify the user->key attribute to 'user2' and run the application via ```node index.js``` again to see the feature be excluded due to my basic implementation of targeting, and note the output

 i.e. change
 ```javascript